-How to Make a Cat Love You
+How to Get a Cat to Like You

 Getting a cat to be more affectionate is the yearning of many a pet owner.
 Some cats are antisocial when it comes to being picked up, cuddled or petted (much less sitting in a person’s lap for these shows of affection).
 Other kitties are born loving this sort of attention.

 If you’re not lucky enough to have a cat who automatically seeks out your affection, trying to entice that reclusive furball to become your snuggle buddy may take some motivation and determination on your part.
 Your pet may never convert to a drooly lap cat, even after weeks of effort on your part, but at the very least you’ll probably strengthen your relationship with your cat.
 Here’s how to make a cat love you in seven easy steps.

 Get the Basics Down

 The initial stage of coaxing a cat into being more lovable is to let her recognize your positive intentions by dependably offering her good food, clean water, fun toys to play with and a litter box that is cleaned regularly.
 When she’s happier, you’ll be happier, and these mutual good feelings will carry over into your relationship together.

 Spend extra time with your cat, letting her see you not as her owner but as her friend, meal provider and guardian.
 If she’s not coming up to you to say hi, be proactive: Walk over to her (as long as she’s not super-shy) and lavish affection on her.
 Once she gets used to all this attention, she might very well start seeking it out from you.

 Find out why you should never let your cat sleep in your bed.